ARTICLE I - NAME

 ARTICLE III - MEMBERSHIP

 Section I - Membership: It is the goal of NERA to maintain a corporate and service partner member ratio that encourages participation by both member classifications.
 Membership ratios are established with the goal of having 40% of membership from the Corporate sector and 60% from the Service Partner sector.
 In an effort to achieve this membership ratio all new Service Partner member applicants will be required to bring a new Corporate member applicant to at least 1 (one) meeting to be eligible for membership.
+A new Corporate member is defined as “an individual from a Corporation that has not had any employees attend a NERA meeting in the prior two years”.
 The Board will review ratios annually in order to establish membership recruiting and retention goals for the year.

 Section II - Corporate membership limit: three free representatives per company.
 Beyond three free members, additional members shall be allowed to join at the cost of an Individual Member.
 Any person actively involved for an employer in the relocation of its employees shall be eligible for Corporate membership.
 Corporate members shall be eligible to hold office and participate in the activities of the Association.
 Application for Corporate membership shall be submitted to the Membership Committee for evaluation.